paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

-Additionally, the each buildpack should check whether there is already a value for the given environment variable available, and if there is, it should **set that value as the default** for the remainder of the build and/or for launch.
+Additionally, the each buildpack should check whether there is already a value for the given environment variable available, and if there is, it should **set that value as the launch-time default**.

 ### Example: `NODE_ENV`
 #### Current Behaviour